justasga/abrabirhtday/README.md

 ## project for my friend. not serious.

-Features:
+####Features:

-  -Three.js with scrolling animations
+  - Three.js with scrolling animations
-  -Number counter and auto music with javascript -painting gallery made with fancybox
+  - Number counter and auto music with javascript
+  - painting gallery made with fancybox

- ### Install
+ #### Install
  ```
  git clone <this-repo>
 npm install